The Easy Way to Color Code Your Gantt Chart: Color Presets & Tips

 Color coding your Gantt chart makes it easy for you and stakeholders to understand a project’s progress just by glancing at it.
 But what if you want to make sure the colors of your Gantt chart always remain accurate?
 That’s where conditional formatting comes in.

-Tools like Excel and Visor offer conditional formatting so you can set colors based on certain criteria (e.g., a status marked as “Done” automatically gets a green background).
+Tools like Excel and Visor offer conditional formatting so you can set colors based on certain criteria (e.g., a status marked as “Done” automatically gets formatted with green).

 Gantt Chart Created & Formatted in Visor: